illudium/illudium.github.io/_posts/2024-02-09-advanced-macos-commandline-network-management.md

 /usr/sbin/networksetup -getdnsservers "serviceName"
 ```

-Will come back with: "There aren't any DNS Servers set on <interface name>"
+Will come back with: "There aren't any DNS Servers set on \<serviceName\>"

-Which is hardly useful.

-So we can proceed with
+Which is hardly useful !
+So, we can proceed with the following:

 ```shell
 $currDNS=$(/usr/sbin/networksetup -getdnsservers "serviceName")